 Living Libations has been on top of my priority list of brands to try.
+I have been left with a number of small scars and some pigmentation after my teenage outbreaks, and while they’re not a big issue, they are something I notice every day and would really love to sort out.
+My last resort would be invasive skin care treatments like micro-needling, but I want to try all the non-invasive solutions first.
 LB isn’t the one to play too much with ingredients or try being high techie, instead focuses on quality and purpose.
-Naturally your first product would perhaps be one of their Best Skin Ever’s but I thought to jump right into try one of their most potent serum for blemishes and scarring!
+Naturally, your first product would perhaps be one of their Best Skin Ever’s but I thought to jump right in to try one of their most potent serum for blemishes and scarring!

 Living Libations | Dew Dab